BristechSRM/infrastructure/concourse/resources/dockerSwarm/README.md

 Building
 -------------------

-You need a unix box with docker installed.
+You need a unix VM.
+You need to borrow the team login to dockerhub.
+Then docker login, build, and push the image.

 ```
+$ cd /vagrant
 $ docker login
-> username
-> chickens
+Username:
+Password:

 $ docker build -t bristechsrm/docker-swarm-deploy .
 $ docker push bristechsrm/docker-swarm-deploy